symfony/symfony-docs/bundles/configuration.rst

-Whenever a user includes the ``acme_social`` key (which is the DI alias) in a configuration file, the configuration under it is added to an array of configurations and passed to the ``load()`` method of your extension (Symfony automatically converts XML and YAML to an array).
+Whenever a user includes the ``acme_social`` key (which is the DI alias) in a configuration file, the configuration under it is added to an array of configurations and passed to the ``load()`` method of your extension (Symfony automatically converts YAML to an array).

 For the configuration example in the previous section, the array passed to your ``load()`` method will look like this::